 From School to Homeschool: What, Why & How

-Deschooling is the adjustment period a child and parent go through upon leaving a traditional school and start homeschooling.
-A child and parents must work together to disconnect from the traditional school ways and recalibrate their minds to bring their natural love of learning.
+Deschooling is the adjustment period a child and parent/s go through upon leaving a traditional school and start homeschooling.
+The child and parent/s must work together to disconnect from the traditional school ways and recalibrate their minds to bring their natural love of learning.

-The deschooling adjustment period can be a challenging and confusing adjustment period.
+The deschooling adjustment period can be a challenging and confusing phase.
 It is completely normal for a child to have unsettling behavior and act out or misbehave.
 To minimize the negative experience, a parent must not try to recreate a “school at home”.
-The deschooling adjustment period should be spent on understanding how their child learns and the best teaching style to fit the kids and the parent themselves.
+The deschooling adjustment period should be spent on understanding how their child learns and the best teaching style to fit the child and the parent themselves.

 Let’s look at how different “traditional school” and homeschooling can be:

 Traditional School: Curriculum is decided at the national, state, or district level and teachers create lesson plans that will work for the entire classroom.

 Homeschooling: Curriculum is selected based on a child’s learning style and vary from subject to subject.
 Homeschool parents create and adapt their lesson plans to fit a child’s needs.

 Traditional School: Grading scale and standardized testing are used to evaluate a child’s progress.

 Homeschooling: Most homeschooling parents do not utilize the grading scale until higher grades as mastery on a subject is highly regarded.
 Most homeschool students work on a topic until they understand and comprehend it well.